QuantEcon/lecture-python-advanced/source/rst/amss.rst

 The following figure plots the Ramsey plan under both complete and incomplete markets for both possible realizations of the state at time :math:`t=3`.

-Optimal policies when  the government has  access to state contingent debt are represented by black lines, while the optimal policies when there is only a risk-free bond are in red.
+Optimal policies when  the government has  access to state-contingent debt are represented by black lines, while the optimal policies when there is only a risk-free bond are in red.

 Paths with circles are histories in which there is peace, while those with